Athena-OS/athena/README.md

 Currently, I didn't have the time to test every scenario, but I can suggest you an installation scenario that I tested, and it is based on the installation of Athena on a VMware Virtual Machine:
 1. Boot up Athena on VMware
-2. On Athena Welcome App select `Advanced Installation`
+2. Wait for the Installer appearing.
+If not, on Athena Welcome App select `Advanced Installation`
 3. On `Welcome` select your preferred language
 4. On `Kernel` select `Linux kernel - installed by default`
 5. On `Drivers` and `Drivers Nv` leaves blank